 Rehabilitate 15.29 Miles of the Mineral King Road in Sequoia National Park

-The proposed action includes re-paving the roadway within its existing width (including slightly more than one mile which is currently not paved), stabilizing and reinforcing cutslopes and the outside edge of the roadway, replacing and enlarging over 200 culverts, paving six currently unpaved parking lots near the end of the road, and adding accessible parking and equivalent experiences where feasible.
-Given the short construction season at high elevations, temporary road closures would likely be necessary throughout construction.
-The NPS anticipates that construction would begin, at the earliest, in 2023 and would occur over the course of several years.
+The work includes re-paving the roadway within its existing width (including slightly more than one mile which is currently not paved), stabilizing and reinforcing cutslopes and the outside edge of the roadway, replacing and enlarging over 200 culverts, paving six currently unpaved parking lots near the end of the road, and adding accessible parking and equivalent experiences where feasible.
+Given the short construction season at high elevations, temporary road closures will likely be necessary throughout construction.
+The NPS anticipates that construction will begin, at the earliest, in 2024 and would occur over the course of several years.

 Originating in Three Rivers, California and climbing over 6,500 feet in 25 miles to the road's terminus in the Mineral King Valley, the Mineral King Road provides access to hundreds of miles of wilderness trails within Sequoia National Park as well as two NPS front country campgrounds, Silver City Resort, and the small community of Mineral King.

 The National Park Service (NPS), in partnership with the Federal Highway Administration, will be rehabilitating 15.29 miles of the Mineral King Road within Sequoia National Park as early as 2024.